jatofg/nawa/docs/gettingstarted.md

 the `config.ini` file in the top level of the repo.

 The `[fastcgi]` section specifies how the app should communicate with the web server.
-Currently, this is always done using using the FastCGI protocol.
+In production environments, this should be done using the FastCGI protocol (however, NAWA can also open up a development web server, will be explained later).
 We recommend that you always use a UNIX socket, if possible.
 Set `mode` to `unix` and specify a path where the socket should be created in the `path` option.
 The socket will be created by NAWA, just make sure that:

 - the path exists,
 - the user starting the app has both write and read permissions on the file (if the app is started by root and downgrades its permissions according to the relevant options in the `privileges` section, this doesn't matter, as the socket connection is established before the privilege downgrade happens), and
 - the web server has both read and write permissions on the socket file, too.

 In case this doesn't work for you, you can use a TCP socket.
 If the machine you're running the app on is connected to the Internet without